Learn Healthy Anxiety Coping Skills To Manage Stress

 Do you have trouble managing your stress levels?

 Researchers at the World Health Organization define stress as internal or external strain and pressure that can interfere with your ability to function in daily life and affect how you think, act, and feel.
-Stress can lead to or worsen physical symptoms and illnesses, cause drastic changes to behavior and mood, or affect your mind and body in ways you may never think to relate to the emotional state.
+Stress can lead to or worsen physical symptoms and illnesses, cause drastic changes to behavior and mood, or affect your physical and mental health in ways you may never think to relate to the emotional state.

 “Your body is hard-wired to react to stress in ways meant to safeguard you against threats from predators and other aggressors,” said mental health experts at the Mayo Clinic.
 “The long-term activation of the stress response system and the overexposure to cortisol and other stress hormones that follow can disrupt almost all your body's processes.”